Parasrah/ease/README.md

 ### Building

-- I have created an npm script to build Typescript and Webpack, simply run:
+- We have created an npm script to build Typescript and Webpack, simply run:

   - `npm run build`

 - Ease also uses LESS CSS.
-I would recommend finding a plugin for your IDE/editor, but there is also a file watcher setup to help you out:
+We would recommend finding a plugin for your IDE/editor, but there is also a file watcher setup to help you out:

   - `npm run watch:less`